 Major IT project disasters continue to be the bane of software providers and software implementors alike.
 No platform or integrator is immune from the potential of a major disaster.
 Below are twelve recent disasters that demonstrate the point.
-Join us December 11th as we dig deeper into these disasters to discover what they have in common, four things to get right early, and what enterprises can do to improve the probability that your project will not end up on this list in the future.

 - Bridgestone – In 2012, Bridgestone’s North American tire division went live with SAP order management and IBM’s WebSphere covering all of its North American warehouses in a big bang approach.
 The implementation significantly disrupted Bridgestone’s supply chain.
 Bridgestone filed suit against IBM for $600M in damages.
 The suit was recently settled out of court.